310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tomoya %}
-…Mmgaah?!
+…Mmgaah!?
 Ah, huh?
 Huh, what?

 W-why are you…?
 Morning!
 Ah—Ohhh, that’s right, we slept at school…
 {% endbubble %}